 And you know what?
 This will provide the inspo that you need to stay stylish while also dressing for the moment.

 2. Re-Vamp Your Wardrobe

-Once you’re down and you’ve got the 411 when it comes to upcoming trends (Mean Girls is bae), you’ll know which pieces you need to push to the back of your wardrobe.
+Once you’re down and you’ve got the 411 when it comes to upcoming trends (shoutout to my fellow Mean Girls fans), you’ll know which pieces you need to push to the back of your wardrobe.
 You’ll also know which pieces you need to start investing in.